angel-antn/Quiz-Time/readme.md

 general knowledge across 10 randomly generated questions, only 2 posibles answers, True or False.

-Music and sounds in the gui are posibble thanks to the Playsound's 1.2.2 module.
+Music and sounds in the gui are possible thanks to the Playsound's 1.2.2 module.
 .Exe file is by pyinstaller's module.